Abdellah Zoubir

-Abdellah Zoubir (عبدالله زوبير; born 5 December 1991) is a French professional footballer that plays as an attacking midfielder or a winger for Azerbaijan Premier League club Qarabağ.
+Abdellah Zoubir (born 5 December 1991) is a French professional footballer that plays as an attacking midfielder or winger for Saudi First Division League club Al-Orobah.

 Zoubir started out his senior career at Grenoble, after which he went on to compete professionally in Scotland, Romania and Azerbaijan, respectively.
 In the latter country, he aided Qarabağ in winning four national titles and one national cup.

 Career

 Early career and Istres

 Born in Lille of Moroccan descent, Zoubir started playing futsal in his native city at the age of 6.
 He represented France at youth level in that sport, sharing teams at one point with Wissam Ben Yedder.
 In 2012, Zoubir signed for Istres in Ligue 2.
 He was loaned in January 2013 to lower league club Grenoble.

 In August 2013, Zoubir joined Scottish side Hibernian on loan after being recommended by former footballer Frédéric Arpinon.
 He made his first start for his new team in a Scottish League Cup match against Stranraer on 24 September, also scoring the second goal in a 5–3 win.
 However, after the departure of manager Pat Fenlon, he did not seem to enter the plans of new coach Terry Butcher, coming on mostly as a substitute.

 An ankle injury kept Zoubir out for five months, and he ended the season (which ended in relegation after 15 years) with 16 matches and one goal all competitions comprised.
 He subsequently returned to Istres, now in the Championnat National.